Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="send-udp-packet"></a>
 ### Send UDP Packet

 You can use the `sendUDPPacket` function to send a UDP packet to another device on your network.
-Pass the packet data as the first parameter (either as a string, `Uint8Array` or array of numbers denoting bytes), the target host's name or IP address as the second parameter and its UDP port as the third parameter.
+Pass the packet data as the first argument (either as a string, `Uint8Array` or array of numbers denoting bytes), the target host's name or IP address as the second argument and its UDP port as the third argument.

 ```js
 sendUDPPacket('hello', '192.168.1.42', 1337);